Want to know why international students get rejected? then you are on the right page. Keep reading.

 Poor Financial Planning

-If you’re applying to an institution requiring a certain amount saved, you’ll want to start saving early.
+If you’re applying to an institution that requires you to have a certain amount saved, you’ll want to start saving early.
 Many schools recommend that international students have at least $10,000 – $30,000 saved.

 This can be challenging for an international student.
-But it’s essential to do whatever you can to save money.
+But it’s important to do whatever you can to save money.
 In many cases, applicants with the most money saved are admitted over those with similar grades and extracurricular activities.

 Not Having the Right Documents